petruzzellialessandro/REKALM/readme.md

 ---

 ## LoRA Hyperparameters
-LoRA (Low-Rank Adaptation) is used to fine-tune the LLM.
-The hyperparameters used are:
+LoRA (Low-Rank Adaptation) is used to fine-tune the LLM with the following hyperparameters:

 | **Parameter**               | **Value**         |
 |-----------------------------|-------------------|